top of page

 After the audit, here are the options you can move forward with:

 1. Implement yourself: You implement the changes yourself.
-You are given the data and clear frameworks for where to start and how to make edits according to your timeline.
+You are given the data and clear frameworks for where to start and where to make edits according to your timeline.

 2. Advisory Support: You can choose to continue working with me as an advisor to help guide the team through implementation.